httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 While this is not an issue for short queries, it can become one for larger query terms, or ones which need to sustain a high rate of requests.
-Additionally, some HTTP implementations limit the size of URLs they support -- although modern HTTP software has much more generous limits than previously (typically, considerably more than 8000 octets, as required by {{!RFC7230}}, Section 3.1.1).
+Additionally, some HTTP implementations limit the size of URLs they support -- although modern HTTP software has much more generous limits than previously (typically, considerably more than 8000 octets, as required by
+{{!I-D.ietf-httpbis-semantics}}.

 In these cases, an application using HTTP might consider using POST to express queries in the request body; doing so avoids encoding overhead and URL length limits in implementations.
 However,